nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### 4.7 Locating employees by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds employees whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`